JosephEoff/josepheoff.github.io/_posts/2019-06-14-Oscilloscope-Camera.md

 New tricks for old dogs.

-A couple of weeks ago, I needed to make a few pictures of some measurements on my old [Telequipmet D43 oscilloscope.](http://w140.com/tekwiki/wiki/Telequipment_D43)
+A couple of weeks ago, I needed to make a few pictures of some measurements on my old [Telequipment D43 oscilloscope.](http://w140.com/tekwiki/wiki/Telequipment_D43)

 ![D43-Photo](/assets/D43.jpg)